MENASCI

 Picture

-Genetic research to mitigate
+Genetic research to mitigate climate change

 The MENA region is facing extreme weather events.
 Plant genetic research underpins crop production and safeguards against the impacts of alterations in weather due to climate change.